Small-scale demixing in confluent biological tissues

-We are interested in comparing the behavior of these bidisperse systems to ones with an explicit heterotypic line tension (HLT), where cell types $1$ and $2$ recognize their joint interface as a heterotypic interface and, therefore, alter the line tension at that interface.
+We are also interested in comparing the behavior of these bidisperse systems to ones with an explicit heterotypic line tension (HLT), where cell types $1$ and $2$ recognize their joint interface as a heterotypic interface and, therefore, alter the line tension at that interface.
 Such interactions are common in cellular Potts models~\cite{Graner1992, Canty2017b} and have also been studied in vertex and Voronoi models~\cite{Barton2017,Sussman2018b}.
 In this case, we add an extra term to the cell energy to arrive at:

-The sum is over all edges, $l_{ij}$ ,between cells $i$ and $j$; the delta function is equal to unity if the cell-types $\alpha$ and $\beta$ (of $i^{th}$ and $j^{th}$ cell respectively) are different, and zero if they are the same.
+The latter sum is over all edges, $l_{ij}$, between cells $i$ and $j$ with $\delta{\alpha \beta}$ representing a Kronecker delta such that there is additional line tension only between cells of two different types $\alpha$ and $\beta$.
 For simplicity, we assume that the additional tension, $\gamma$, is the same for all heterotypic edges.

-\textbf{ Results}\\ \textbf{Stability and fluidity of shape bidisperse mixtures.} To single out the effect of shape dispersity, we first vary the preferred shapes under the constraint that the preferred/target area is the same across cell types, $A_{0,1}=A_{0,2}=1$.
+\textbf{ Computational Results}\\ \textbf{Stability and fluidity of shape bidisperse mixtures.} To single out the effect of shape dispersity, we first vary the preferred shapes under the constraint that the preferred/target area is the same across cell types, $A_{0,1}=A_{0,2}=1$.

 Previous work on the vertex model has identified a regime in parameter space dominated by a coarsening instability~\cite{Farhadifar2007b,Staple2010a}, where some cells shrink in size and others grow.
 We expect that heterogeneous $s_0$ values might amplify this instability, as heterogeneity amplifies differences between the cells.
 To prevent area dispersity from affecting the results in these mixtures, we choose $K_a=100$, which is sufficient to reduce fluctuations in area $A$ from target area $A_0$ to a standard deviation of less than 1 \%, preventing the onset of the coarsening instability.
 Moreover, Fig.~\ref{fig:highKa} shows that increased area stiffness does not significantly impact the fluidity of homogeneous tissues, as measured by the effective diffusivity (Eqs.~\ref{eq:msdDef}-\ref{eq:Def}), denoted as $D_{eff}$, which is the ratio of the diffusion constant in the presence of interactions to that in the absence of interactions.
 The onset of a finite effective diffusivity as a function of the shape index remains near $s_0\approx 3.81$ with increasing $K_a$.